 In typical production Encryption & Key Management (EKM) environments using the SAKA, there are at least two (2) SAKA servers configured in an active-active cluster for high availability.
 Each cluster-node is capable of handling cryptographic services independently while replicating to every other node asynchronously in the background.
 As such, sites may choose to redirect their client applications to requesting cryptographic webservices from all nodes in the EKM, as shown in the following diagram.
 This distributed communication can be achieved in many ways:

-This appendix explains how to set up a free and open source load balancer - HAProxy (available in the Base repository for most Linux distributions) - on a separate server (called the proxy-server in this document) running CentOS.
+This appendix explains how to set up a free and open source load balancer - HAProxy (available in the Base repository for most Linux distributions) - on a separate server (called the proxy-server in this document) running Rocky Linux.

 To install and configure HAProxy for use with the SAKA server cluster, follow the steps below: